 Western green lizard

 An iconic example of a now thriving reintroduction, sand lizards were once endangered in Britain.
 Yet, they remain the rarest lizard in the UK.

 Mainland Europe’s most common reptile and a recent introduction to Britain, common wall lizards are a fascinatingly adaptable species.

-The grass snake’s scientific name originates from the word ‘natare’ meaning to swim, which gives an apt description of this semi-aquatic snake.
+The Barred grass snake’s scientific name originates from the word ‘natare’ meaning to swim, which gives an apt description of this semi-aquatic snake.

 Growing up to 1.8 metres, this is one of Europe’s largest snake species which was worshipped by the Romans for its ‘immortality’.

 The most northerly occurring turtle in the world, European pond turtles are threatened by hazards such as habitat destruction, road collisions and invasive species.

 Interested in which animals we have available?